 - Only borrow what you can afford to pay back.
 Being able to pay back your mortgage or car finance is essential.
 Not meeting your repayments can result in your home being repossessed or your vehicle being taken away from you.
 For example, within a PCP car finance deal, the lender owns the car throughout the agreement, so they have the right to take the car away from you.
 Missed or late repayments can lead to serious financial difficulty and affect your ability to get credit in the future.

 - Choose low rates.
-Shopping around for things such as low rate car finance can help your affordability.
+Shopping around for things such as low-rate car finance can help your affordability.
 A lower finance rate can reduce the amount of interest you pay overall and save you money in the long run.
 However, low-rate car finance and mortgages may be reserved for those with better credit scores as they are more likely to pay it back on time.
 It’s also worth noting that your interest rate can be higher when the Bank of England have a higher base rate too so it’s worth comparing deals when inflation is at its lowest.